NielsLiisberg/command-for-SQL/README.md

 only in *IPGM and *BPGM since CL has no idea how to return values if it is started from i.e. the command line.

+Since CL commands have the limitation of max 100 parameters and we are using three parameters for each SQL parameter.
+Then the limit of parameters will be 32.

 ### Parameter naming ###
 Function and procedure parameters can have names up to 32 chars long.
 This is not supported in CL.
 Perhaps you also need to give the parameter a more descriptive prompt.